Ānanda: Buddha's death

 The Buddha gave several instructions before his death, including a directive that his former charioteer Channa (Chandaka) be shunned by his fellow monks, to humble his pride.
 In his final moments, the Buddha asked if anyone had any questions they wished to pose to him, as a final chance to allay any doubts.
 When no-one responded, Ānanda expressed joy that all of the Buddha's disciples present had attained a level beyond doubts about the Buddha's teaching.
 However, the Buddha pointed out that Ānanda spoke out of faith and not out of meditative insight—a final reproach.
 The Buddha added that, of all the five hundred monks that are surrounding him now, even the "latest" or "most backward" (pacchimaka) had attained the initial stage of sotapanna.
 Meant as an encouragement, the Buddha was referring to Ānanda.
 During the Buddha's final Nirvana, Anuruddha was able to use his meditative powers to understand which stages the Buddha underwent before attaining final Nirvana.
 However, Ānanda was unable to do so, indicating his lesser spiritual maturity.
 After the Buddha's death, Ānanda recited several verses, expressing a sense of urgency (saṃvega), deeply moved by the events and their bearing: "Terrible was the quaking, men's hair stood on end, / When the all-accomplished Buddha passed away."

 Shortly after the council, Ānanda brought the message with regard to the Buddha's directive to Channa personally.
 Channa was humbled and changed his ways, attained enlightenment, and the penalty was withdrawn by the saṅgha. Ānanda traveled to Sāvatthī (Śrāvastī), where he was met with a sad populace, who he consoled with teachings on impermanence.
 After that, Ānanda went to the quarters of the Buddha and went through the motions of the routine he formerly performed when the Buddha was still alive, such as preparing water and cleaning the quarters.
 He then saluted and talked to the quarters as though the Buddha was still there.
 The Pāli commentaries state that Ānanda did this out of devotion, but also because he was "not yet free from the passions".

-The First Council
+First Council

 According to Buddhist texts, the First Buddhist Council was held in Rājagaha.